 - Prospective Education Abroad Program (EAP) participant- Can make an appointment to speak with a Study Abroad Advisor in our office to review courses for EAP.
-Bring copies of the course descriptions to have your courses evaluated once you have chosen one specific program. - Prospective International Opportunities Program (IOP) participant- The IOP Advance Contract online must be evaluated by UCI Admissions before our office can evaluate the courses. - EAP/IOP Returner- Call (949) 824-6803 to schedule an appointment with a Study Abroad Academic Counselor once grades have been posted on your UCI transcript (for EAP students) or official transcripts have been received (for IOP students).
-Make sure to bring course syllabi to the appointment.
+Bring copies of the course descriptions to have your courses evaluated once you have chosen one specific program. - Prospective International Opportunities Program (IOP) participant- Contact the Study Abroad Center for information regarding the online IOP Planning Tool. - EAP/IOP Returner- Call (949) 824-6803 to schedule an appointment with a Study Abroad Academic Counselor once grades have been posted on your UCI transcript (for EAP students) or official transcripts have been received (for IOP students).
+Make sure to bring course syllabi to the appointment in case you need to petition.